RICER first aid: Rest, Ice, Compression, Elevation, Referral

 When an injury happens, there can be bruising and swelling in the injured area.
 Too much swelling can cause more damage.

 Use RICER first aid for up to 72 hours after a sprain, strain or fracture.
 It can limit swelling and speed up recovery.

 R – Rest

 After injury, stop your child moving the injured limb.
-Movement can increase bleeding and swelling and slow healing.
+Movement can increase bleeding and swelling.

 I – Ice

 Use an ice pack wrapped in light cloth to reduce pain and swelling around the injury.
 Apply ice for 15-20 minutes every 2-4 hours for up to 72 hours after injury.